CrisManrique/SimpleTodo/README.md

-# Pre-work - *Simple Todo*

-**Simple Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+This project is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Cristobal Manrique**

-Time spent: **6** hours spent in total

 ## User Stories